Amy Lee: 2016–present: Dream Too Much and artist collaborations

 On June 17, 2016, Amazon.com announced that Lee was scheduled to release the "family" album Dream Too Much exclusively through Amazon Prime Music.
 It features "original music for kids and families" and was released on September 30, 2016.
 The album was a collaboration that involved her father, who is the lead vocalist on "Goodnight My Love", and her sisters.

 On September 14, 2016, MTV News reported that Lee had worked on music for the film Blind, starring Alec Baldwin and Demi Moore.
 The film was premiered at the Woodstock Film Festival on October 13, 2016.
 On February 10, 2017, Lee released an English-language cover of Francesca Michielin's "L'amore esiste" ("Love Exists"), which she heard while working on a film project in Italy.
 With Guy Sigsworth as producer and Dave Eggar providing string arrangements, Lee recorded her translated and reinterpreted version of the song over the course of a week at Flux Studios in New York City.
 In March 2017, the song "Speak to Me" was made available on streaming platforms.
 It features as the end theme music for the film Voice from the Stone.
 In 2018, Lee collaborated with Veridia on their single, "I'll Never Be Ready", where she played piano.
 She stated that collaborating on the song helped her cope with the passing of her brother, Robby.

-In 2019 Amy collaborated with Lindsey Stirling on Stirling's 2019 album Artemis on the track and in the music video for "Love goes on and on".
+In 2019, Amy collaborated with Lindsey Stirling on Stirling's 2019 album Artemis on the track and in the music video for "Love Goes On And On".

 Amy appeared on Body Count's song "When I'm Gone" off their seventh album Carnivore, which was released on March 6, 2020.

 On July 31, 2020, American rock band Halestorm re-released their song "Break In", featuring Lee's vocals.
 The single was included on the Halestorm: Reimagined EP.

 On September 19, 2020, Japanese rock band Wagakki Band released a song "Sakura Rising" featuring Lee.
 The song was written and recorded the day before their orchestral show in Osaka on February 16, 2020, where Lee performed as a guest, but it was finished through file sharing due to the coronavirus pandemic.

 On October 30, 2020, Lee featured on the Bring Me the Horizon song "One Day The Only Butterflies Left Will Be In Your Chest As You March Towards Your Death" from their EP Post Human: Survival Horror.

+Lee voiced a character in the 2023 film Metalocalypse: Army of the Doomstar.

+On May 30, 2025, Lee featured on the Halsey song "Hand That Feeds" from the John Wick: Ballerina movie.
+She followed it up with "Fight Like A Girl" featuring K.Flay from the same movie.

+On September 4, 2025, Lee collaborated with singers Poppy and Courtney LaPlante on a song titled "End of You".